cmu-delphi/delphi-epidata/docs/api/covidcast.md

 This endpoint was previously known as COVIDcast.

 This is the documentation for accessing Delphi's COVID-19 indicators via the `covidcast` endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API.
-This API provides data on the spread and impact of the COVID-19 pandemic across the United States, most of which is available at the county level and updated daily.
+This API provides data on the spread and impact of fast-moving contagious diseases, including COVID-19, across the United States, most of which is available at the county level and updated daily.
 This data powers our public [COVIDcast map](https://delphi.cmu.edu/covidcast/) which includes testing, cases, and death data, as well as unique healthcare and survey data Delphi acquires through its